misikmercy09-lgtm/bike-sales-dashboard-analysis/README.md

 ## Project Overview

-This project analyzes customer demographic data to identify factors influencing bicycle purchasing decisions.
+This project analyzes customer demographic data to identify factors that influence bicycle purchasing decisions.

-The analysis was conducted using Microsoft Excel through data cleaning, pivot tables, charts, and an interactive dashboard.
+The analysis was performed using Microsoft Excel through data cleaning, pivot tables, data visualization, and dashboard development.

 ## Dashboard Preview